dahby/talkyard-writeups/manager-bots/manager-bots.md

 ![](bot-user-config.png)

 As these bots will potentially be joining into and engaging with users on behalf of the brand, special care should be shown to the naming of the bot.
 As you wouldn't want a bot named "Abusive Customer bot" speaking to the users, it is recommended that a generic, brand specific name be given to your bot, ex: Big Bank Brand Bot.

+> When deploying a standard consumer-facing Bot, it is recommended that at least 2 CC (Conversational Cloud) agents are connected to your Bot for fault tolerance.
+As a Manager Bot ’joins’ every messaging conversation however, only a single CC agent should be connected to your Bot.
+If 2 CC agents were connected, the Bot would duplicate every action, leading to complications and unexpected behaviour.

 ### Create the Bot
 In Conversation Builder, create a new bot using the *Custom Bot* template.
 Give it a name and description and click **Create Bot** to start with our standard template.